-4. The 2017/18 Budgeting Process
+4. The 2018/19 Budgeting Process

 The budget process was influenced by the on-going need for savings whilst maintaining council services to residents.
-Target budget reductions of £632,000 were identified for the year.
-The draft budget net budget of £8,044,240 was approved by Council in February 2017, this was subsequently increased to £8,083,740 with carry forward items from the previous year.
-The approved budget included a £5 increase in the Council's band D Council Tax charge and an assumed increase of 2.5% in Council Taxbase resulting in an income from Council Tax of £4,428,874.
+Target budget reductions of £550,000 were identified for the year.
+A draft net budget of £7,944,390 was approved by Council in February 2018, this was subsequently increased to £8,016,890 with carry forward items from the previous year.

+The approved budget included a £5 increase in the Council's band D Council Tax and an assumed Taxbase increase of 0.9%, resulting in an income from Council Tax of £4,648,492.

-5. Financial Performance 2017/18
+5. Financial Performance 2018/19

-Actual net expenditure for the year was £7,867,430, resulting in an underspend of £216,310 as can be seen in the table below.
-Budget carry forwards of £72,500 into the 2018/19 revenue budget have been approved, to meet on-going commitments.

-The following table details the Council's final net revenue expenditure analysed by service.
+Actual net expenditure for the year was £7,654,299, resulting in an underspend of £362,591 as can be seen in the table below, which details the Council's final net revenue expenditure analysed by service.
 This reflects the net amount to be met by local taxpayers.
 This differs from the Net Cost of Service in the Comprehensive Income and Expenditure Statement (CIES) by the exclusion of costs relating to depreciation, revenue expenditure funded from capital under statute and certain pension adjustments.

-The differences between the final net revenue expenditure below and the New Cost of Service in the CIES are explained in more detail in the Expenditure and Funding Analysis at Note 7 to the Financial Statements.
+The differences between the final net revenue expenditure below and the Net Cost of Service in the CIES are explained in more detail in the Expenditure and Funding Analysis at Note 7 to the Financial Statements.